Unpoly lets you control whether a focused fragment shows a visible focus ring.

 }

-to a function that decides if a given element should
+This function decides whether a given element should get a .up-focus-visible or .up-focus-hidden class.

 The default strategy is implemented like this: